kyma-project/kyma/resources/ory/charts/gcloud-sqlproxy/README.md

     --set cloudsql.instances[0].port=5432 -i
 ```

-Replace Postgres/MySQL host with: if access is from the same namespace with `pg-sqlproxy-gcloud-sqlproxy` or if it is from a different namespace with `pg-sqlproxy-gcloud-sqlproxy.sqlproxy`, the rest database connections settings do not have to be changed.
+2. Replace Postgres/MySQL host:
+- If access is from the same Namespace, replace with `pg-sqlproxy-gcloud-sqlproxy`.
+- If it is from a different Namespace, replace with `pg-sqlproxy-gcloud-sqlproxy.sqlproxy`.

 > **Tip**: List all releases using `helm list`